László Kiss (politician)

-László Kiss (born 2 July 1979) is a Hungarian teacher and politician, who has been the mayor of Óbuda-Békásmegyer (3rd district of Budapest) since 2019.
+László Kiss (born 2 July 1979) is a Hungarian politician who has been the mayor of Óbuda-Békásmegyer (3rd district of Budapest) since 2019.
 He was also a member of the National Assembly (MP) for the district (Budapest Constituency X) from 2014 to 2018.

 Studies and professional career

 Kiss finished his secondary studies at the Pál Kinizsi Secondary School of Food Industry in 1997.
 He earned a degree of history teacher at the Faculty of Humanities of the Eötvös Loránd University (ELTE) in 2004.
 He obtained a degree in public education leadership from the Faculty of Economics and Social Sciences of the Budapest University of Technology and Economics (BME) in 2008.
 He obtained a law degree from the Faculty of Political Science and Law of the Károli Gáspár University of the Reformed Church in Hungary (KRE) in 2017, and is currently a student at the doctoral school there.
 His field of research is constitutional law and the enforcement of national rights.

 He taught at the Zrínyi Miklós Secondary Grammar School from 2004 to 2006, then worked for the Ministry of Education between 2006 and 2010.
 He worked as a teacher at the József Eötvös Vocational High School in Gyál from 2010 to 2018.